Results from Dermata Therapeutics Inc. (DRMA) show potential

-As of Friday, Dermata Therapeutics Inc.’s (NASDAQ:DRMA) stock closed at $0.41, up from $0.20 the previous day.
-While Dermata Therapeutics Inc. has overperformed by 104.50%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DRMA fell by -73.78%, with highs and lows ranging from $2.45 to $0.16, whereas the simple moving average fell by -42.33% in the last 200 days.
+The share price of Dermata Therapeutics Inc. (NASDAQ:DRMA) rose to $0.30 per share on Friday from $0.28.
+While Dermata Therapeutics Inc. has overperformed by 7.31%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DRMA fell by -81.56%, with highs and lows ranging from $2.45 to $0.16, whereas the simple moving average fell by -57.46% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?